musabgulfam/mqtt-motor-backend-v2/README.md

-# MQTT Motor Backend - Device Management Complete
+# MQTT Device Backend - Device Management Complete

-A Go backend server for MQTT motor control with incremental development.
+A Go backend server for MQTT device control with incremental development.
 This project is built step-by-step, with each phase adding new features while maintaining clean, well-documented code.

 ## 🎯 Current Phase: Device Session Management ✅